 PWM pins 6

-no chrystal, internal clock.
-Not sure about steady interrups.
-And despite advertizing 20MHz, it runs instead at 16.
+no crystal, internal clock.
+Not sure about steady interrupts.
+And despite advertising 20MHz, it runs instead at 16.

 5V regulator can handle much more power (1A theoretical), 3.3V 600mA.
 4 UARTS!
 But serial1 is wired differently than on the Nano.
 Where pins 0 and 1 on a Nano are serial and connected to the USB and pins 0 and 1, the Every runs serial 1 to those pins.